bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:16:09

-Well, I mean, that won't work if somebody exploits the time warp maliciously before the legitimate use case happens, I think.
+Well, I mean, that won't work if somebody exploits the `Timewarp` maliciously before the legitimate use case happens, I think.

 Speaker 0: 00:16:20